 "Do not grieve; your Lord has provided beneath you a stream.
 And shake toward you the trunk of the palm tree; it will drop upon you ripe, fresh dates." — Surah Maryam (19:24-26)

 Allah provided water and food.
 He told her not to grieve.
-And He gave her a plan that would answer every question without her needing to speak.
+And He gave her a plan — a strategy — that would answer every question without her needing to speak.
+He did not just comfort her emotionally.
+He provided practically.
+This is how Allah responds to those who depend only on Him.

 Returning to Her People — The Miracle of Speech